terrydolan/catmon-img-classifier/README.md

 structure of the image data and how to download.

 ## Key Project Files
-The 'catmonic.py' is the main python application.
+The './apps/catmonic_twitter_app2.py' is the main python application.
 The logger configuration is in 'catmonic\_logger.py' and the private twitter data is in 'catmonic\_twitter.ini' (not shared).

+**Note that this app requires elevated twitter access and so it is no longer active.**

+The './apps/catmonic_cli_app.py' is a simple python command line app that classifies a given catmon image file.

 The 'Split Catmon Folders.ipynb' jupyter notebook splits the *./datasets/catmon_input* image data (sourced from the *Catmon Image Tagger*